How Long Does a Settlement Take After a Demand Letter is Sent?

 Sometimes, however, the two parties cannot reach a settlement.
 This can be because the litigating party decides to reject the insurance company or defendant’s counteroffer.
 In rare cases, it can be because the defendant party does not respond to the demand letter in the first place.
 Regardless, the next step for most attorneys is to initiate a lawsuit.

-Following initiation of a lawsuit, the parties enter another round of negotiations known as the discovery process.
-The two parties send requests for legal documentation and evidence, and normally this is where a lawsuit ends – resulting in an out of court settlement long before the actual trial date.
+Following the initiation of a lawsuit, the parties enter another round of negotiations known as the discovery process.
+The two parties send requests for legal documentation and evidence, and normally this is where a lawsuit ends – resulting in an out-of-court settlement long before the actual trial date.
 In cases that move directly to filing a lawsuit, this is normally the end of the line for these suits.

-The discovery process can take anywhere from six months to a year, and the if the parties cannot reach a settlement, they may go before a mediator to arrange a settlement.
-Only in the most acrimonious cases does a trial occur, and these will only happen once all parties have concluded that they cannot reach a settlement.
+The discovery process can take anywhere from six months to a year, and then if the parties cannot reach a settlement, they may go before a mediator to arrange a settlement.
+Only in the most acrimonious cases does a trial occur, and this will only happen once all parties have concluded that they cannot reach a settlement.

-If you have additional questions, our Orange County personal injury lawyers can help you navigate the legal process.
+If you have additional questions, our Riverside car accident lawyers can help you navigate the legal process.